monero-ecosystem/monero-translations/translation-tips.md

 ## 2. People

 Don't hesitate to ask our localization coordinator @erciccione for technical help and planning advice.
 We know the current system isn't easy to use for people who are experts in language rather than software.
-You can reach him on the #monero-translations channel on IRC (Freenode) or [on Reddit](https://www.reddit.com/user/ErCiccione/).
+You can reach him on the #monero-translations channel on IRC (Freenode), [on Reddit](https://www.reddit.com/user/ErCiccione/) or by email at translate[at]getmonero[dot]org.

 The original version of this guide was written by Dutch translator Edwin den Boer (@ProkhorZ), who worked as a freelance translator specialized in software localization for 15 years.
 You can contact him for linguistic advice on [Reddit](https://www.reddit.com/user/edbwtf/) or [Twitter](https://twitter.com/edbwt/).